wtbarnes/fiasco/docs/index.rst

    :figwidth: 50 %
    :align: center

    A *fiasco*, or flask, is the typical style of bottle used to serve the Chianti Classico wine.
 In the same way, the fiasco package serves up the CHIANTI atomic database.
-Image credit: `Wikipedia`_.
+Image credit: Wikipedia

 Welcome to the documentation for fiasco. fiasco provides a Python interface to the `CHIANTI atomic database`_.
 In addition to several high-level abstractions of the atomic data, fiasco also provides many common atomic physics calculations.